Japan election campaign promises include potential market-movers

 Japan has been pushing for corporate governance reform since the time of former Prime Minister Shinzo Abe, who was mindful of the considerable presence that foreign investors have in the country's stock markets.

-His “Abenomics” policy mix, entailing bold monetary easing by the Bank of Japan, fiscal stimulus and structural reform helped weaken the yen, lift Japanese shares and boost corporate earnings.
+His Abenomics policy mix, entailing bold monetary easing by the Bank of Japan, fiscal stimulus and structural reform helped weaken the yen, lift Japanese shares and boost corporate earnings.

 Masakazu Tokura, chairman of the Japan Business Federation, said quarterly disclosure is a tool for companies to communicate with shareholders, striking a cautious note.